Becoming good stewards of god's creation

 We gather one more time to hear some lessons learned, reflect back on our theme, and make a committment to bring home the message of Becoming Good Stewards of God’s Creation.

-We will also bless and send off our Convocation Young Adults Ministry to their retreat.
+We will also bless and send off our Convocation Young Adults Ministry as they embark on their Pilgrimage.

 Connect & Engage at Convention & The Festival!